BZFlag-Dev/bzflag.org/_documentation/user/flags/laser.md

 ## Tactics

 The laser flag is very powerful, but it also has some drawbacks.
 First, it is not possible to kill a player holding the [Cloaking (CL) flag](../cloaking/)</a>.
-The cloak flag can therefore be used to either kill the one holding laser or force them to drop laser to defend themselves.
+The cloaking flag can therefore be used to either kill the one holding laser or force them to drop laser to defend themselves.

 The laser also has a long reload time, defaulting to twice the reload duration of normal shots.
 Forcing the player to use all their shots will leave them defenseless.